Just how big a problem are headaches?

 - Headache disorders are among the most common disorders of the nervous system.

-- Headaches contribute to personal and societal burdens of pain, disability, damaged quality of life and financial cost.
+- Headaches are associated with personal and societal burdens of pain, disability, damaged quality of life and financial cost.

-- Only a minority of people with headache disorders worldwide are diagnosed appropriately by a healthcare provider.
+- Worldwide, only a minority of people with headache disorders are diagnosed appropriately by a healthcare provider.

 Headaches have been underestimated, under-recognized and under-treated throughout the world…